 There are two main bodies that deal with the independent sector, CreSTed and ISIS.

 Schools that Specialise in Dyslexia.

 These schools are usually the best place for children with severe dyslexia.
 Children who attend these schools thoroughly enjoy themselves because they are ‘the same’ as everyone else.
-The majority of these schools take students for a period of time (approximately two years) and then the children go back into mainstream schooling.
+The majority of these schools take students for a period (approximately two years), and then the children go back into mainstream schooling.

 There are specialist schools for specific learning difficulties/dyslexia, which are approved by the Independent Schools Joint Council and the Council for the Registration of Schools.